linux-installer-archives/update-software/doc/README.md

 ### 3. Update test files

-Update [liar-software](../src/test/resources/liar-software) and  [liar-software.expected](../src/test/resources/liar-software.expected) to add the new software.
+Update the following files :

+- [liar-software.expected](../src/test/resources/liar-software.expected) with the latest version of the software
+- [liar-software](../src/test/resources/liar-software) with the previous version of the software

 ## Use a different Java than the system one